apache/flink/docs/dev/stream/state.md

 ## Custom Serialization for Managed State

-This section is targeted as a guideline for users who require using custom serialization for their state, covering how to provide a custom serializer and how to handle upgrades to the serializer for compatibility.
+This section is targeted as a guideline for users who require the use of custom serialization for their state, covering how to provide a custom serializer and how to handle upgrades to the serializer for compatibility.
 If you're simply using Flink's own serializers, this section is irrelevant and can be skipped.